Wellness Intelligence · Issue No. 1

 Cognitive Performance

-Verbal fluency and executive function both improved significantly in the L-theanine group compared to placebo (p = 0.001 and p = 0.031, respectively).
+Verbal fluency and executive function both improved significantly in the L-theanine group compared to placebo (p = 0.001 and p = 0.031, respectively) demonstrating a dual profile of calm and cognitive sharpening.

 Vitamin C (Ascorbic Acid)